AliyunContainerService/pouch/docs/kubernetes/pouch_with_kubernetes_deploying_aliyun.md

 ## Restriction

-Kubernetes: Version 1.9.X is recommanded.
+Kubernetes: Version 1.5+ is recommanded.

-NOTE: It will be failed to deploy with recent released Kubernetes 1.10.0.
-Because Kubernetes 1.10.0 has updated CRI from v1alpha1 to v1alpha2 which Pouch has not supported yet.
-We will try to full support CRI v1alpha1 first and then v1alpha2.

 Pouch: Version 0.4.0 is recommended.